OTorrado/CoinMachine/README.md

     "leftPerson": ["P","R","R"]
 }
 ```
-Then it will respond with how many coins each person gets in the end(remembering that each person starts with 3 coins).
+Then it will respond with how many coins each person gets at the end (remembering that each person starts with 3 coins).
-Expected Response:
+Expected response:
 ```json
 {
     "rightPerson": 4,